vagdonic/vagdonic/readme.md

 ### About Me 🚀
 - 🔭 I’m currently involved in Competitive Programming.
-- 📈 Highly passionate about Data Science and Machine Learning.
+- 📈 Highly passionate about Machine Learning.
 - 🤓 I’m looking to collaborate with Android App development projects.

 ### Connect with me: